timsherrell/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 In this first part of this tutorial we are going to setup a local server with IIS (Internet Information Services) in Windows.
-If all you need to know is how to set this up you can stop after we've pulled up the broswer and navigated to our local IP address.
+If all you need to know is how to set this up you can stop after we've pulled up the broswer and navigated to our localhost address.

 In the second part we will setup the free ticketing system osTicket running on the IIS server.